netscaler/netscaler-k8s-ingress-controller/docs/canary-deployment-with-azure-pipelines.md

 This topic provides information on how to achieve canary and blue-green deployment for Kubernetes applications using Citrix ADC VPX and Azure pipelines.

-## Canary deployment using Citrix ADC VPX and Azure DevOps for Kubernetes based applications
+## Canary deployment using Citrix ADC VPX and Azure pipelines for Kubernetes based applications

 Canary is a deployment strategy which involves deploying new versions of an application in small and phased incremental steps.
 The idea of canary is to first deploy the new changes to a small set of users to take a decision on whether to reject or promote the new deployments and then roll out the changes to the rest of the users.
 This strategy limits the risk involved in deploying a new version of the application in the production environment.

 Azure pipelines are a cloud service provided by Azure DevOps which allows you to automatically run builds, perform tests, and deploy code to various development and production environments.

-This topic discusses how to achieve canary deployment for Kubernetes based application using Citrix ADC VPX and Citrix ingress controller with Azure pipelines.
+This section provides information on how to achieve canary deployment for Kubernetes based application using Citrix ADC VPX and Citrix ingress controller with Azure pipelines.

 ### Benefits of Canary deployment